Orange-OpenSource/hasplayer.js/README.md

 ## Quick Start

-Download 'development' branch, extract and open home page of any sample from the samples folder (hasplayer.js/samples/) in your web browser.
+Download desired branch, extract and open home page of any sample from the samples folder (hasplayer.js/samples/) in your web browser.
 A build version can be obtained by running `grunt build`.
 The build files are generated under 'hasplayer.js/build' folder.

 ## Demo

-A demonstration application, based on dash.js project home application, and using hasplayer.js is located here: http://tv-has.orange-labs.fr/hasplayer/
+A demonstration application, based on dash.js project's home application, and using hasplayer.js is located here: http://tv-has.orange-labs.fr/hasplayer/

 ## License

 All code in this repository is covered by the [BSD-3 license](http://opensource.org/licenses/BSD-3-Clause).
+See LICENSE file for copyright details.